 To ensure you’re prepared to succeed when taking the actual test, have a look at your previous practice tests to identify where, if anywhere, you have gone wrong.

-An element of the Watson Glaser test that some candidates find difficult is focusing solely on the information given to you.
+An element of the Watson Glaser test that some candidates find difficult is focusing solely on the information given.
 Using only that information is essential to success in the test.

-It might be tricky but do your best to disregard anything else you might know about a topic because it won’t score you any extra marks when it comes to the Watson Glaser test.
+It might be tricky, but do your best to disregard anything else you might know about a topic because it won’t score you any extra marks.

 It may be tempting to skim-read passages or questions but you’re more likely to miss out vital information by doing so.
 This could ultimately make the difference between a law firm progressing your application to the next stage or being rejected.